RayAndrade/TheRayCode/PHP/Structural/Facade/Example/README.md

 add code:

-The Facade's methods are convenient shortcuts to the sophisticated functionality of the subsystems.
-However, clients get only to a fraction of a subsystem's capabilities.
+The **Facade** class acts as a simplified interface to the subsystems.
+It encapsulates the complexity of interacting with SubsystemA and SubsystemB.
+It initializes instances of SubsystemA and SubsystemB and provides a single operation() method that orchestrates the interactions with the subsystems.
+It hides the details of how the subsystems work together, making it easier for clients to use the system.
 ```php
 class Facade
 {